Semi-Veggie or Transitional

 We know what to eat and what to avoid so lets put it together and create some meals.
 One of the greatest things about a vegetarian diet is the versatility of your meals.
 You'll find that your creations virtually explode with flavor.
 There are literally millions of vegetarian recipes to be found on the internet so we've collected a few of the best for you.
 Veggies Unite! (http://www.vegweb.com) has a great list of vegetarian recipes as well as some cooking tips.
 You can also check out The International Vegetarian Union (http://www.ivu.org/recipes/) for a list of recipes from all over the world.
 Don't be afraid to explore the world in your quest for new and tasty recipes as some cultures have centuries of experience in vegetarian cooking.
 Keep in mind that a recipe is just a guideline and with a little experimentation any meal can be an adventure for the tastebuds.

-If you'd prefer to go on a deeper diet, go for a nutrition like hCG (human chorionic gonadotropin).
-More information can be easily found at http://authorityfoodnutrition.com/3-best-hcg-diet-drops/ .
+If you'd prefer to go on a deeper diet, go for a nutrition like HCG.
+It can be found at https://authorityfoodnutrition.com/3-best-hcg-diet-drops/ .
 It will surely help you to suppress your appetite.
-Most of the people use this supplement as a complement to their meals.
+Most of the people use this a complement to their meals.

 If you'd like to hear what others have to say on the benefits of a veggie diet join a mailing list.
 You will be able to post questions and follow discussions on almost all aspects of a vegetarian diet and the members of this list are always ready to help out fellow vegetarians.